 The interest capitalized is calculated using the Group's weighted average cost of borrowings after adjusting for borrowings associated with specific developments.
-Where borrowings are associated with specific developments, the amounts capitalized is the gross interest incurred on those borrowings less any investment income arising on their temporary investment.
+Where borrowings are associated with specific developments, the amounts capitalized is the gross interest incurred on those borrowings less any investment income arising on their temporary investment of those borrowings.